 The scope of the Agricultural Impact Assessment (AIA) will be based on the proposed settlement expansion or non-agricultural use.
-A terms of reference may be required by the County to confirm the scope and level of detail required for the AIA.
+A terms of reference may be required by the County, to confirm the scope and level of detail required for the AIA.

-At minimum the AIA shall characterize the surrounding prime agricultural area, including existing agricultural uses, evaluate the potential impacts of the proposed development on agricultural uses and the prime agricultural area, and demonstrate that:
+At minimum the AIA shall characterize the surrounding prime agricultural area including existing agricultural uses and evaluate the potential impacts of the proposed development on agricultural uses and the prime agricultural area, and shall demonstrate that:

-- The lands do not comprise specialty crop areas; - There are no reasonable alternatives which avoid prime agricultural areas: - There are no reasonable alternatives on lands with lesser agricultural capability or on lands left less suitable for agriculture by existing or past development; - MDS I is satisfied; and, - Impacts from the settlement expansion or non-agricultural uses on nearby agricultural operations and prime agricultural lands are avoided or mitigated to the extent feasible.
+- the lands do not comprise specialty crop areas; - there are no reasonable alternatives which avoid prime agricultural areas; - there are no reasonable alternatives on lands with lesser agricultural capability or on lands left less suitable for agriculture by existing or past development; - MDS I is satisfied: - Impacts from the new use or settlement expansion or non-agricultural uses on nearby agricultural operations and prime agricultural lands are avoided or mitigated to the extent feasible.